 So how do you “get out there” when you’re inside at home?
 Here are 9 ways to network virtually:

-- Don’t forget about other professional contacts.
 In addition to the people connected to you via current and past work, reach out to other professional contacts, regardless of how long it’s been since you’ve been in touch.
-Good people to check in with can include those you’ve met at networking events, spoken on panels with, sat next to at a dinner, etc. By refreshing connections to see what people are up to can then make you more top of mind again.
+Good people to check in with can include those you’ve met at networking events, spoken on panels with, sat next to at a dinner, etc. Refreshing connections to see what people are up to helps make you more top of mind again.

-- Make introductions.
 The virtual environment shouldn’t stop you from making meaningful introductions.
 While newly connected people can’t meet for breakfast or coffee, they can speak by phone or video.
 Always follow best practices for introducing people – give a head’s up when appropriate, and above all, write clear, concise and informative introductory messages about the parties and why you thought they’d benefit from meeting one another.
 The opportunity to meet people beyond our circles is even more appreciated now so we feel connected to a larger world.
-Read more on How To Make & Receive A Better Introduction.

-- Tap into professional associations.
 Even in an all-virtual capacity, professional associations are a great resource for making or strengthening connections.
 While some organizations (or their local chapters) have gone on hiatus until in-person gatherings can resume, many are still active online.
 Take advantage of virtual social events and selected webinars.
 If your association isn’t doing a lot right now, reach out to chapter leadership and offer to plan (or help with) a virtual event.
 It’s a great way to get noticed and foster communication with leaders in your field.
 And if you haven’t been involved in any associations previously, it’s a great time to research, identify a few options and test the waters.
-Read more on How To Choose The Best Professional Associations To Join.

 Networking shouldn’t stop or slow down to a trickle just because you’re working remotely.
 While some adjustments are necessary, now is not the time to disconnect.
 Make the effort to be visible.
 To some, virtual networking may not be as easy as networking in person, but you can still meet new people, develop relationships and actively stay in touch with your network.
 The benefits are considerable, as a strong and continuously growing network is essential for business and career success.